dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 The connected AXI devices are either memory type devices or memory mapped IO devices.
 We have to specify the Microblaze memory map so that the AXI devices can be accessed by the bootloader and user application.
 Click the address editor tab.
   1. Right click Data area, unmapped slaves.
 For each of the following devices select assign address: ethernetlite, gpio, uartlite, timer, quad spi, mig7.
   2. The  "Instructions" mapped devices should only contain the local memory and the mig7 device.
-Select any other mapped devices and rigth click "exclude".
+Select any other mapped devices and right click "exclude".

 Check that the Microblaze local memory sections for both data and instructions are at least 32 kB.

 #XDC pin constraints

 The XDC file specifies constraints on the physical FPGA pins.
+Digilent provides a [XDC file for the Nexys4 DDR](https://github.com/Digilent/digilent-xdc/blob/master/Nexys-4-DDR-Master.xdc).
+In this tutorial the individual pin constraints are listed with each IP block.
+Refer to the previous sections.
+In general a pin constraint is defined as follows:

+        set\_property -dict {PACKAGE\_PIN K17 IOSTANDARD LVCMOS33} [get\_ports OUTPUT\_X]

-Digilent provides a XDC file for the Nexys4 DDR.
-This file is adapted to map the input and output ports of the block design to physical pins.
-The [XDC constraints file] is based upon a reference of Digilent.
-When the block design is completed and synthesized you can run the "get\_ports" command in the tcl window.
+It was not always easy to determine the port name (eg. OUTPUT\_X) by examining the block design visually.
+When the block design is completed and synthesized you can run the "get\_ports" command in the TCL window.
 The names of all the different block design input and output pins will then be displayed.
-These names have to be added to the XDC file.
-So if you run get\_ports and "OUTPUT\_X" is displayed then the XDC should contain a row (change the IOStandard and PACKAGE\_PIN to suit your needs):
+These names can then be added to the XDC file.

-set\_property -dict {PACKAGE\_PIN K17 IOSTANDARD LVCMOS33} [get\_ports OUTPUT\_X]

-Some additional constraints are required to get rid of a warning: set\_property CFGBVS VCCO [current\_design] set\_property CONFIG\_VOLTAGE 3.3 [current\_design]
+Some additional constraints are required to get rid of a warning:

+        set\_property CFGBVS VCCO [current\_design]
+        set\_property CONFIG\_VOLTAGE 3.3 [current\_design]

 #Synthesize

-Right click "mb\_design" in the sources pane.
+  1. Right click "mb\_design" in the sources pane.
 Click "generate HDL wrapper", select "Let Vivado manage wrapper..."

-Click "Run synthesis" in the "Flow Navigator".
+  2. Click "Run synthesis" in the "Flow Navigator".
-Click "Run implementation" ....
+  3. Click "Run implementation"

-Click "Open implemented design" and select the IO ports tab.
+  4. Click "Open implemented design" and select the IO ports tab.
 If the XDC contains no errors.
-It should look like the following screenshot.
+It should look like the following screenshot:

+TODO

 #Generate bit file